-Chia seeds can be used in a wide variety of delicious recipes and are versatile in culinary uses.
-Here’s how you can consume Chia seeds-
+Chia seeds can be used in a wide variety of dishes.
+Here’s how you can consume chia seeds.

 Chia seeds can be put in a glass of water for consumption.
-You can soak Chia seeds overnight and drink the water during the day, or alternatively, drink the water with the Chia seeds too.
+You can soak chia seeds overnight in water and drink the water during the day.
+Alternatively, you can even drink the water with chia seeds in them.

 2. Raw Chia Seeds

-Chia seeds can be eaten raw.
+Chia seeds can even be consumed raw.
 Since these seeds last longer and aren’t perishable, they are great for snacking on the go.

-If you’re in the mood for satisfying your cravings, here are healthy Chia seed recipes you can try at home-
+If you’re in the mood for satisfying your cravings, here are some healthy chia seed recipes you can make at home –

-Our most recommended recipe is the Coconut Yogurt Chia Seed Smoothie Bowl.
-Here’s how you do it-
+Our most recommended recipe is the coconut yoghurt chia seed smoothie.
+Here’s how you can make it –